nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_generator.md

 # Remove duplicates, attach an objectid to the coords,
 # convert to astropy table to keep all relevant info together
 sample_table = clean_sample(coords, labels)

+#give this sample a name for use in saving files
+sample_name = "yang_CLAGN"
 ```

 ### 1.1 Build your own sample